One needs happy and productive employees to establish a workplace and grow. The key to keeping the employees contented is to have a great workplace.

 Provide a separate room for employees to unwind.
 Every employee needs breaks and requires some sort of social interaction.
 Giving them a room to unwind without disturbing the other employees at work will help in raising morale exceptionally.

 Couches provide a casual look to the office and help for relaxation.
 The employees can sit on the couch and have interactions.
 This can be incorporated in the relaxation area.

 7. Have a dry-erase board wall:

 Put up a dry erase board on the office wall.
 It is very constructive as it encourages instant brainstorming.
 It is a great visual of your office staff’s work.
-Employees can take snaps of the board on their phone to revive their memory on course of action of the office.
-This keeps the enthusiasm going and keeps priorities up front.
+Employees can take snaps of the board on their phones to revive their memory on a course of action of the office.
+This keeps the enthusiasm going and keeps priorities upfront.

 8. Allow your employees to be comfortable:

 Allow the employees to choose their desks and chair and let them purchase and get things like exercise balls and plants from the company’s resources.
 Trust them to manage their own time and keep them free to take breaks to play games and refresh as necessary.

 Provide each employee space and liberty to personalize their cubicle or area to their preference of a workspace.
 Instead of having the same kind of setting issued every time, allow others to customize their setup by giving them a budget.

 10. Encourage collaboration: